mistakia/nano-community/docs/introduction/why-it-matters.md

 ### The importance of decentralization

-Decentralizion ensures many of Nano's other qualities like self-sovereignty, security, scarcity without the need for trust.
+Decentralization ensures many of Nano's other qualities like self-sovereignty, security, scarcity without the need for trust.

 Without it, you lose qualities like "permissionless" and "censorship-resistant".
 It's this hard promise that gives someone the confidence to use it and build on top of it.